ryanpeach/FederatedMutualAid/README.md

 ## Theories

-### Theory of Value
+### Valueless Philosophy

-1. In order to prevent picking a theory of value, we are going to go with non fungible, in-kind mass quantities of value.
-In essence, simple record keeping of the facts of an entity or transaction.
+1. In order to prevent imposing a "theory of value" so to speak, and thus appealing to many types of systems, we are going to record non fungible, in-kind mass quantities.
+In essence, simple record keeping of the facts of an entity or transaction and their relationships.
 2. Entities and transactions will be qualitatively reviewed as well as quantitatively measured, to handle the subjective and relative natures of value, rather than trying to create a universal and fungable theory of value.
+This can be toggleable.
 3. Entities will be recorded relative to each other via transactions (either realized or unrealized).
-For example, we may be able to constitute the "value" of a thing, rather than via a number, but through the number of similar entities (perhaps determined via embeddings, a supply so to speak) and quantity*quality of unrealized transactions those entities are involved in (their demand so to speak).
-This will allow us to create a network of value, rather than a metric of fungible value.
+For example, that way you can track the number of similar entities (perhaps determined via embeddings, a supply so to speak) and quantity*quality of unrealized transactions those entities are involved in (their demand so to speak).
+This information can factor into allocation.
+4. The server host can use these mechanisms to write heuristics to determine the distribution of resources.
+For example, manual price setting, first come first serve, labor time, I suppose even USD exchange value if they are boring.
+This prevents the mechanics of the technology from imposing an ideology, but the servers themselves will certainly be ideological.

 This is more similar to a gift economy, but done on a social media scale.